 Not far away up the estuary is the ancient city of Zhangzhou, it is sited on the Jiulongjiang (nine dragon river) it boasts many temples including the Southern Mountain Temple ➚ and the Precious Hall of the Great Hero ➚.

-The port of Quanzhou (泉州) used to be a port as important as Xiamen having been visited by Marco Polo and many other foreigners.
-Quanzhou formerly known as Zaytonor Chinchew developed during the Tang dynasty as sea trading began to replace overland transport over the Silk Road to become one of China's four main ports.
+The port of Quanzhou (泉州) once was a port as important as Xiamen having been visited by Marco Polo and many other foreigners.
+Quanzhou, formerly known as Zayton or Chinchew, developed during the Tang dynasty as sea trading began to replace overland transport over the Silk Road to become one of China's four main ports.
 The streets were lined with coral bean trees ➚ and it was known as the ‘Coral Bean City’ by foreign traders.
 Kaiyuan Temple ➚ is an amazing example of Tang dynasty architecture with one hundred stone pillars.
-Here also, a 900 year old stone bridge crosses the Luoyang River.
+Here, a 900 year old stone bridge crosses the Luoyang River.
 Confirming the dominant role of Muslims in sea trade, there is a cemetery at Lingshan dedicated to foreign traders and there is an ancient mosque.
 It was from here that Muslim Zheng He set out on his impressive voyages of discovery.

 By contrast the capital of Fujian Fuzhou (福州) has the feel of a modern industrial city, it became a treaty port under foreign control in late Qing times.